 Faith provides a wide variety of Christian service opportunities in local Biblebelieving churches, including preaching, teaching, campus ministries, Sunday School, weekday clubs, visitation, nursing homes, and musical ministries.
-You begin by taking the required course in Personal Evangelism and then follow that up with other ministry classes and various experiences in Christian service.
+You begin by taking the required course in Introduction to Missions and Evanelism and then follow that up with other ministry classes and various experiences in Christian service.